 Similarly, if you have a Demand despatch sent using a different service, your normal sending instructions remain unchanged.
-In all cases, your mail is consolidated into a tamper proof postal bag to protect your privacy and the postage is debited from your Postage Fund.
+In all cases, your mail is consolidated into a tamper proof postal bag and the postage cost is debited from your Postage Fund.

-Please note: Our mail management system produces your postage labels with EXACTLY the content and layout that you have entered as the 'forwarding address' in your account control panel, so remember to including a recipient's name if this is required!
+Please note: Our system produces postage labels with EXACTLY the content and layout that you enter as the 'forwarding address' in your account control panel, so remember to including a recipient's name, if one is required.

 some of the most common postal choices available

 Standard forwarding within the UK is by Royal Mail 1st Class, over 90% of which is delivered the next day, including Saturdays.
 The Royal Mail's Signed-for ('Recorded') service offers the same performance but also provides you with tracking and proof of delivery.
 At around £1.00 extra in postage, it competes very well with low-cost domestic courier firms such as Hermes or Yodel.

 For your protection, letters containing payment cards will normally be forwarded, at a minimum, by Royal Mail 'Signed-for' (regardless of the options you have selected), and an additional enclosure may also be inserted to disguise the contents!
 However, if you are unable to sign for mail on delivery, for whatever reason, contact support and we'll add a waiver to your account that will allow us to use standard post.